Are You Facing These Federal IT Challenges?

 SIE's SAMOSA Act services help agencies achieve compliance while strengthening Software Asset Management programs to maximize return on investment (ROI) from software expenditures.

-Agencies should initiate SAMOSA Act readiness assessment by conducting comprehensive software inventories evaluating current assets, contracts, and usage patterns.
+Agencies must immediately accelerate SAMOSA Act compliance preparation, given current executive mandates and expected 2025 passage, by conducting comprehensive software inventories evaluating current assets, contracts, and usage patterns.
 Implementing centralized tracking systems, evaluating software procurement processes, and consolidating licenses through enterprise license agreement management are essential steps ensuring H.R.
 1695 compliance readiness.

 Comprehensive preparation guidance is available in our compliance preparation blog.